frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 that became a viral.
 Many people joked about it, many memes were created, but most of them were missing the point — it was showing the feature in the simplest possible form.
-So jokes regarding bad architecture (calling DB directly in upper layer) were unfair.
+So jokes regarding bad architecture (calling DB directly in upper layer) were unfair, as it was not the point.
-Moreover, jokes about SQL injection were just ignorant, as even though it was not using parametrized query, there was a template string, which effectively does something similar — it splits arguments, and the dangerous part is simply ignored (you can learn about this particular situation [here](https://youtu.be/2Ggf45daK7k?t=75)).
+Moreover, accusations and mockery about SQL injection were just ignorant, as even though it was not using parametrized query, there was a template string, which effectively does something similar — it splits arguments, and redundant, potentially dangerous part is simply ignored You can learn more about this particular situation [here](https://youtu.be/2Ggf45daK7k?t=75).

 But indeed, there is a challenge here, as without clear separation in homogenous SSR apps, we need to be more careful.